sophi-li/conway/README.md

   </a>
 </p>

-> Just a simple Conway's Game of Life test project in Node.js
+> Conway's Game of Life project in Javascript

 ## Install